kddubey/cappr/thoughts.md

 HuggingFace a few weeks ago.

 On a separate note, it's disappointing that OpenAI doesn't support `echo=True, logprobs=1` for the highly performant `gpt-3.5-turbo-instruct` model.
+I'll be focusing more on open source models.

 ## Marketing matters